Stacked glass payment cards with a euro symbol, domed cathedral silhouette, and Ukrainian flag

 Ukraine taxes crypto under the Virtual Assets Law framework.
 The standard combined rate is income tax at 18% plus military levy of 5%, totaling 23%.

 The military levy was increased from 1.5% to 5% during wartime.
-For virtual asset disposals during 2026, a temporary reduced PIT rate of 5% applies (military levy remains 5%), bringing the combined rate to 10% for assets sold in 2026.
+A reduced PIT rate of 5% for 2026 disposals (military levy still 5%, for a 10% combined rate) has been floated in draft legislation, but it is not settled law - treat the 23% combined rate as the baseline.
 Bill No. 10225-d, introduced April 2025 and passed in first reading, seeks to align Ukraine's crypto tax framework with EU/MiCA standards, though the bill's progress has faced political delays.

 How the 23% applies to crypto card spending:

 Our Ukraine tax breakdown confirms: at 23%, ether.fi borrow-to-spend is the only rational approach for holders of appreciated crypto.
 Stablecoin funding is second-best.
 BTC/ETH direct spending produces a substantial net loss.
-The military levy component (5%) applies regardless of income level - there is no exemption.
+The military levy component (5%) applies regardless of income level, with no exemption.

 How to Apply from Ukraine